-Create your own Grittibänz – a traditional man-shaped roll (you can find a recipe here).
+Create your own Grittibänz – a traditional man-shaped roll.

 3. Ice skating

 There are ice skating rinks in almost every larger town in Switzerland.
-Have a glass of hot punch and skate a few rounds with you friends.
+Have a glass of hot punch and skate a few rounds with your friends.

 4. Visit a Christmas market